 Use the Right Cleaning Chemicals

-Avoid using chemicals like bleach that can harm the good bacteria in your septic system.
-Instead, try using plant-based and organic cleaning products for your sinks and toilets.
-Steer clear from toilet bowl cleaners and products with quaternary ammonia like antibacterial soaps and the likes.
+Try using plant-based and organic cleaning products for your sinks and toilets instead of bleach, which can harm the helpful bacteria in your sewer system.
+Steer clear from toilet bowl cleaners and products that contain quaternary ammonia, such as antibacterial soaps and the like.

-You need to keep a close eye on what goes into your septic system, which starts by protecting your drain field.
-Don’t park your car over the drain field and ensure your gutters and sump pumps drain water away from the drain field.
+Keeping an eye on what goes on in your septic system starts with protecting your drain field.
+Avoid parking your car over the drain field, and keep an eye on your gutters and sump pump, which drains water away from the drain field.